-We aim to apply bit-commitment schemes and zero-knowledge proof protocols to an online P2P variant of Risk, to allow peers to play the game whilst preventing cheating and needing no trusted parties.
-The variant of interest is the "fog of war" variant, where a player cannot see the unit counts of regions besides those that they own or are neighbouring.
+I aim to apply bit-commitment schemes, zero-knowledge proofs, and homomorphic encryption to an online P2P variant of Risk, to allow peers to play the game whilst preventing cheating and needing no trusted parties.
+The variant of the game that is of interest is the "fog of war" variant, where a player cannot see the unit counts of regions besides those that they own or are neighbouring.

-3 Literature review
+1.2 Literature review